pingcap/docs/command-line-flags-for-tidb-configuration.md

 ---
-title: Configuration Options
+title: TiDB Configuration Parameters
-summary: Learn the configuration options in TiDB.
+summary: Learn the configuration parameters in TiDB.
 aliases: ['/docs/dev/command-line-flags-for-tidb-configuration/','/docs/dev/reference/configuration/tidb-server/configuration/','/docs/dev/reference/configuration/tidb-server/server-command-option/']
 ---

-# Configuration Options
+# TiDB Configuration Parameters

-When you start the TiDB cluster, you can use command-line options or environment variables to configure it.
-This document introduces TiDB's command options.
+When you start the TiDB cluster, you can use command-line parameters or environment variables to configure it.
+This document introduces TiDB's command parameters.
 The default TiDB ports are `4000` for client requests and `10080` for status report.

 ## `--advertise-address`